-The Career Services Office provides assistance in career development and planning appropriate to an individual’s needs.
-Career Services professionals are available to work with individuals on effective short and long term career planning, developing resume and vita construction, cover letters, and on-site mock interviews.
-Each semester, the office hosts a series of workshops for students, covering topics such as resumes, interviewing, and using social networking as a job search technique.
+The Career Development Center provides assistance in career development and planning appropriate to an individual’s needs.
+Career professionals are available to work with individuals on effective short and long term career planning, developing resume and vita construction, cover letters, and on-site mock interviews.
+Each semester, the office hosts a series of workshops for students, covering topics such as career assessment, professionalism, and using social networking as a job search technique.

 The Center for International Studies administers and coordinates activities and programs designed to encourage international and cross-cultural understanding, as well as to prepare graduates to effectively live and work in an interdependent, global community.
 The Center oversees admission and academic advisement of English as a Second Language (ESL) students, as well as undergraduate and graduate international students; immigration advisement for international students and faculty; study abroad programs; personal counseling for international students; comprehensive orientation for new international students; recruitment; educational programs; special activity programming; and ongoing support for the specific needs of international students.

 The University participates in formal exchange programs—for both faculty and students—with distinguished colleges and universities overseas.
 An ongoing program of intensive courses in ESL is offered by Western's English as a Second Language (WESL) Institute for non-native English speakers.

 The Center sponsors many programs that promote cross-cultural understanding, such as the Conversation Partners program for international students and American partners; International Neighbors program, in which American families offer friendship and hospitality to international students; World Café Coffee Hours, in which global issues are discussed in a social setting; and Cultural Cafés, where international students share cuisine and information from their home countries.